d-morrison/IntroStatActivities/_book/08-L06-inference-2cat-simulation-wrapup.md

-## Week 8 Lab:  Fatal Injuries in the Iliad
+## Module 8 Lab:  Fatal Injuries in the Iliad

 \setstretch{1}